 It may be be more challenging now and may take longer, but the need for a new library is greater than ever!
+THANK YOU for all your help and support to date!

 We welcome questions and feedback!
 The easiest way to let us know your thoughts is to email feedback@skanlibrary.org.